 Amazon Neptune is a fast, reliable, fully managed graph database service that makes it easy to build and run applications that work with highly connected datasets.
 The core of Amazon Neptune is a purpose-built, high-performance graph database engine optimized for storing billions of relationships and querying the graph with milliseconds latency.
 Amazon Neptune supports popular graph models Property Graph and W3C's RDF, and their respective query languages Apache TinkerPop Gremlin and SPARQL, allowing you to easily build queries that efficiently navigate highly connected datasets.
 Neptune powers graph use cases such as recommendation engines, fraud detection, knowledge graphs, drug discovery, and network security.

 Amazon Neptune is highly available, with read replicas, point-in-time recovery, continuous backup to Amazon S3, and replication across Availability Zones.
-Neptune is secure, with support for HTTPS encrypted client connections and encryption at rest and in transit.
+Neptune is secure with support for HTTPS encrypted client connections and encryption at rest.
 Neptune is fully-managed, so you no longer need to worry about database management tasks such as hardware provisioning, software patching, setup, configuration, or backups.

 Amazon Neptune supports open graph APIs for both Gremlin and SPARQL, and provides high performance for both of these graph models and their query languages.
 It lets you choose the Property Graph model and its open source query language, Apache TinkerPop Gremlin or the W3C standard Resource Description Framework (RDF) model and its standard query language, SPARQL.